paritytech/ink-types-node-runtime/README.md

 # Node runtime types for `ink!`

-**NOTE:** This currently depends on a custom branch of `substrate`, with some extra trait implementations for some of the types.
-This will be updated when we merge those changes.

 Defines types for [ink!](https://github.com/paritytech/ink) smart contracts targeting [Substrate's `node-runtime`](https://github.com/paritytech/substrate/blob/master/node/runtime/src/lib.rs).

 Supplies an implementation of the ink `EnvTypes` trait: